Symbolic Simulator Operations¶

 Translate a symbolic array into a concrete array containing the same values.
 This operation breaks up a symbolic formula describing an array into a collection of separate formulas, one for each element of the array.
 This may be useful because concrete arrays support more kinds of operations than symbolic arrays.

-symbolic arrays will be
+'integer', 'real' and 'complex' symbolic arrays will be

-coerced into a concrete array of complex values. 'logical'
+coerced into a concrete array of complex values. 'logical',

-symbolic arrays will be translated directly into
+'intN', and 'uintN' symbolic arrays will be translated directly into

 concrete arrays of the corresponding types.

-argument is required and must be a symbolic array.
+The arr argument is required and must be a symbolic array.
 The

 return value will be an equivalent concrete array.